Best Dutch Oven of 2021

 After using it continuously over three months, it didn't stain or become worn down.
 Overall, it's pretty durable, but we did note a little damage to the handle and around the rim during lid durability testing.
 At 13 pounds, it also requires a little muscle.
 Overall, this is a high-volume contender that comes at an affordable price.

 Looking for ease of use and affordability?
 The Cuisinart Chef's Classic Enameled Cast Iron 5-Quart surprised us with its performance and ease of use.
 The handles and pot tops are large and easy to grab with a pair of baking mitts, while the pot itself is about a pound lighter than other contenders of the same size.
-It offers good cooking performance, and easily sears up meatballs, cooks soups, and bakes bread.
+It offers good cooking performance and easily sears up meatballs, cooks soups, and bakes bread.
 The price is something to celebrate, as well.

-We experienced stains on the white enamel and came to realize that extra scrubbing and care was needed to maintain it.
+We experienced stains on the white enamel and came to realize that extra scrubbing and care were needed to maintain it.
 The heat transfer is also slower, taking two minutes and 30 seconds to boil two cups of water.
 Using our heat guns, we also noticed that the craftsmanship isn't consistent along the bottom, and it has hot spots and uneven heat distribution.
 This lower-priced option is for those who need something light and affordable.

 We aren't too stoked about the enamel durability.
 After just ten hits to the exterior handle, it started chipping.
 The lid test yielded flecks of material, showing lots of wear.
 The white enamel did stain and requires a little care as well.
 The materials are quite thin, and food doesn't cook evenly across the bottom.
 This model is best for those seeking a smaller pot at a good price and is for those that can commit to careful use and maintenance.

 The Tramontina Enameled Cast Iron Covered Round offers a higher quality cast-iron construction that takes a little longer to heat up; however, it distributes that heat very evenly.
-It offers excellent heat distribution for searing meats and looks good in almost any kitchen.
+It provides excellent heat distribution for searing meats and looks good in almost any kitchen.

 We were let down when it came to the durability of the enamel.
 After our abuse tests, it started to chip away and wear.
 During our three-month testing period, we noted wear and rusting.
 For the price, we were let down by its overall durability.
 It takes quite a while to heat up water (four minutes, 31 seconds), which isn't surprising given its thicker, even temperature distribution.
 The Tramontina is ideal for those who are careful with their kitchen equipment and love to cook on an evenly distributed surface.
 It also bakes bread extremely well.

 The AmazonBasics resembles other popular contenders but lacks when it comes to performance.
 It takes much longer to boil two cups of water (three minutes, five seconds) in our testing, and heat distribution is pretty uneven.
-The enamel also chipped during our durability tests.
+The enamel was also chipped during our durability tests.
 We were surprised that the maximum oven temperature is 400F, which isn't hot enough for baking most loaves of bread.
 This dutch oven is for those seeking a real deal on a large volume pot.

 Why You Should Trust Us